reuschi/smart-photo-frame/README.md

 ## Introduction

-This is a Smart Photo Frame to show a slideshow of pictures that were sent via email or via a Telegram Bot.
-To run it completely, you need to create your own Bot token at *@BotFather*.
+This is a Smart Photo Frame to show a slideshow of pictures that were sent via email or via a Telegram Bot with the possibility to add more sources.
+Originally this was developed for my family, as we don't see each other so often and give a possibility to share images right from vacation or from far way.
+To run it completely, you need to create your own Telegram Bot token at *@BotFather*.
 Within your mailbox a folder named "Smart Photo Frame" should be present where all new photos for the frame will be automatically moved to.

-## Recommended hard and software
+## Recommended hardware and software

-**Hardware:** Every RaspberryPi with Wireless connection (successfully tested on Zero W)\
+**Hardware:** Every RaspberryPi with Wireless connection (successfully running on Zero W)\
 **Display:** Each HDMI connectable display

 **System:** RaspberryPi OS (installation without Desktop is enough)\
-**Python version:** 3.7\
+**Python version:** 3.7+\
 **Packages:** GitPython, requests, RPi.GPIO, urllib3, easywebdav2

 ## Installation guide

 1. Install the package by cloning the repository
-2. Create a new subfolder "images" (here will all images be loaded into)
+2. Create a new subfolder "images" (in this folder all images will be loaded)
-3. Create your own config.ini file (se the following chapter)
+3. Create your own config.ini file (see chapter for config)
 4. If you want to be able to update the frame via Telegram, you need to store your GitHub login data in store manager on RasPi and copy the ".gitconfig" and ".git-credentials" files to "/root".
 5. Connect an HDMI screen to the RasPi (TV, computer monitor, HDMI display, etc.)

 ## Folder structure

-When repository is cloned, no folders are created.
-To store your images, during the first run, a subfolder images will be created.
+When repository is cloned, no subfolders are created.
+To store your images, during the first run, a subfolder named "images" will be created.
 Within this folder you can delete or add new photos manually.\
-All other data is stored in the main folder of the repository.
+All other data is stored in the main folder of the cloned repository.

 ## Config file